nurelm/affirm-php/README.md

 ## Affirm Account

-A current [Affirm](https://www.affirm.com/) account is required for this library to function.
-Once signed up for Affirm, a public/private key pair that serves as your username and password would be provided, along with a Financial Product Code and your API URL.
+A current [Affirm](https://www.affirm.com/) account is required for this library.
+You may sign up [here](https://www.affirm.com/merchants/).
+Once signed up for Affirm, a public/private key pair that serves as your username and password would be provided, along with a Financial Product Key and your API URL.
 In another area of your application that faces the web, you should follow the steps outlined in the Affirm [Site Integration](http://docs.affirm.com/v2/api/#site-integration) documentation.
 Your server should also be set up to receive the webhook that